Year 5

 As a class, select a community issue that is important to students.
 For example, students cycling to school without helmets or a polluted creek in the local area.

-Distribute WS4 Action plan and discuss:
+Distribute the Action plan worksheet and discuss:

-• How can the class research the issue and understand the cause and the effect on the community?
+• how can the class research the issue and understand the cause and the effect on the community?
 This might include surveying relevant school or community members or doing a statistical analysis of the issue (such as counting the number of students wearing and not wearing helmets in a school week).

-• Brainstorm ways students could help solve this issue.
-For example,
+Brainstorm ways students could help solve this issue.
+For example:

 • contact the local newspaper to cover your campaign